teradici/deploy/dev/domain-controller/README.md

 ### Deploying Cloud Access Manager using Microsoft PowerShell

-The following section outlines the procedure for performing a deployment of CAM using Microsoft PowerShell.
+The following section outlines the procedure for performing a deployment of CAM using Microsoft PowerShell as an alternate method to using the Microsoft Azure Portal.

 **Prerequisites**

 Ensure that you have AzureRM and NuGet installed:

 ```
 Install-packageProvider -Name NuGet -Force
 Install-Module -Name AzureRM -Force